2019/2020 – CMS Year in Review

-Numerous CMS members are generous with their time in educating the local Eugene/Springfield community with mushroom walks and presentations.
-This years round-up included:
+Numerous CMS members are generous with their time in educating the local community with mushroom walks and presentations.
+This years round-up of busy CMS members includes:

-October 11, 2019 – All about Wild Mushrooms Talk – CMS members Ron & Sandy Patton accepted an invitation to speak to the residents of the Waterford Grand Assisted Living Facility.
+- Ron & Sandy Patton accepted an invitation to speak to the residents of the Waterford Grand Assisted Living Facility.
 The audience was attentive and engaged in discussions about mushroom ecology, mushroom taxonomy, and about the many new products and industries being revolutionized by fungus.

 Web & Communications Team Highlights